 No one likes cold showers.
 Especially during our cold Minnesota winters.

-For many homeowners, staying on top of their water heater’s condition is a priority.
-But how long do water heaters last?
+For many homeowners, staying on top of their water heater’s condition is a priority that has been long forgotten.
+This probably why so many homeowners ask “how long do water heaters last?”
 When should a homeowner expect their water heater to give out?
 What are the signs your water heater is worn out?

 It depends a lot on the type of water heater you have, as well as how you maintain it.

 Let’s dive in and get more specific answers.

 Knowing how long your water heater will last and when to replace your water heater involves several aspects.
 First, the signs of a failing water heater include tinted water, cold water, and clanking noises coming from the appliance, but we’ll get into those later.

 Generally, a new water heater will last an average of 12 years, give or take, with proper maintenance and service.
 However, many factors play a part in determining how long your hot water heater will last, including these little-known facts.
 Factors that affect your water heaters lifespan include:

 - The quality of your water (hard water can lessen lifespan by 2 years or more)

 - If it’s poorly located in a crawl space or basement where it takes longer to heat up